 Ghoul: a malevolent spirit or ghost; a person interested in morbid or disgusting things; a person who robs graves.
 In Muslim legends, ghouls are evil demons thought to eat human bodies, stolen corpses or children, and then taking the form of the person most recently eaten.
 Such demons chould change their shape but had one unchanging feature: donkey's hooves for feet.

 Surprised?
-There is some more, such as Yogananda's unfounded charges in court to escape paying money he owed.
+There is some more, such as Yogananda's unfounded charges in court to escape paying money he had signed that he owed.
 [Enlightening evidence]

-Give yourself the benefit of doubt if you dare, for example by looking carefully to see whether that ghoul had eaten up Yogananda and later hid his hooves - or more easily done to many, realise that Yogananda obviously trued to escape paying money he owed, bring false and untrue money charges to court.
+Give yourself the benefit of doubt if you are up to it, for example by looking carefully to see whether that ghoul had eaten up Yogananda and later hid his hooves - or more easily done to many, realise that Yogananda obviously tried to escape paying money he owed by bringing untrue money charges to court.
 Acts often speak louder than words.

-Yet, dealing with wrong beliefs in a cult setting - "It ain't easy, you know," as Bob Dylan sings somewhere.
+Yet, dealing with wrong beliefs - "It ain't easy, you know," as Bob Dylan sings somewhere.

 "We don't really know what is right or real ... we are often incorrect in our judgements." - Paramahansa Yogananda [Ak 414].